 - Student teachers should decide on a unit of instruction in which to embed the edTPA.
 A unit plan (or PASL) must be submitted to the college supervisors approximately one week prior to the teaching of the unit.
-The edTPA itself covers 3-5 days of instruction (called the “learning segment”) within the unit; students must prepare a 20-minute teaching video (as specified by the content-area handbook), submit lesson plans (using SIOP), analyze student work, and reflect on the teaching segment.
+The edTPA itself covers 3-5 days of instruction (called the “learning segment”) within the unit; students must prepare a 20-minute teaching video (as specified by the content-area handbook), submit lesson plans (using SIOP or this New Lesson Plan Template), analyze student work, and reflect on the teaching segment.

 - Unit Plan – this is a template you can use for your unit plan; you should send a copy to your generalist and specialist supervisors at least ONE WEEK before you teach the unit.
 YOU DO NOT NEED TO DO TASKS A and B before you send it to your supervisor.

 - Feedback Loop for Student Learning – this is a template music students teaching ensembles may find helpful to use for their Unit Plans/Lesson Plans.